jdb/jdb.github.com/functional.rst

 *generator-returning* counterpart :func:`~itertools.ifilter` in the :mod:`itertools` module.
-One last change: a generator has no length, so :func:`len` is substituted by a trick: sum a list of *ones* for each point in the circle
+One last change: a generator has no length, so :func:`len` is substituted by a trick: sum a list of *ones* for each point in the circle:

 .. literalinclude:: functional/harder_better_stronger_faster.py
    :lines: 6-

-The :func:`test_it` function shows that *lazy* functional implementation operates with a performance boost of 14%, 25% and 55% over the previous functional implementation:
+ The :func:`test_it` function
+shows that *lazy* functional implementation operates with a performance boost of 14%, 25% and 55% over the previous functional
+implementation:

 .. sourcecode:: sh